codebyshennan/tamkeen-data/docs/1-frontend/react/useState.md

 We will use the `useState` Hook most often.
 Clear explanations of what the `useState` Hook is and how to use it.

-> Rocket strongly recommends following the naming convention of `X` and `setX` as the de-structured state variable names from `useState`.
+> Follow the naming convention of `X` and `setX` as the de-structured state variable names from `useState`.
 This makes our code more readable because other engineers will immediately know what each variable is for.

 ### Sample `useState` Hook